 The node also determines whether the account has been locked through both persistent (physical) lockout and duration lockout.
-For more information, refer to Account lockout for trees.
+Learn more in Account lockout for trees.

 You can also use the Account Active Decision node to check whether the account is locked at any point in the journey.